-According to IQVIA Institute for Human Data Sciences, there were 318,000 mobile health apps three years ago.
+According to IQVIA Institute for Human Data Sciences, there were more than 300,000 mobile health apps a few years ago.
 That number is expected to top 400,000 apps this year.
 The growth rate will be 15 percent reaching 31 billion in revenue by the end of the year.
-The question is, can all this technology help get better results if you use it to plan and track workouts?
+One key question is, can all this technology help get better results if you use it to plan and track workouts?

-People hire trainers or coaches because they invariably know they will work harder with them versus doing it alone.
-Working harder typically means lifting more weight in training sessions and being more consistent with workouts.
+Many people hire trainers, coaches or like a workout partner because they invariably know they work harder with them compared to alone.
+Working harder typically means lifting more weight in training sessions and being more consistent with individual workouts.
 In turn, results are more significant and goals are met more often.
 There is actually a name for this, its called the Hawthorne Effect, or observer effect.
 The basic definition is “the alteration of behavior by the subjects of a study due to their awareness of being observed.”
 When you know you’re being watched or you have to regularly check-in and record your data, you do better.

 There is a trickle down effect from working with a coach to using specific technology, like an exercise app.
-Writing things down and planning shows ownership, you don’t “own it” until you write it down …or record it.
+Writing things down and planning, shows ownership, “you don’t own it until you write it down”…or record it.
 Those who plan and track workouts do better than people who don’t track their workouts.
-A great example of this is a high-level athlete who works with their coach over a four-year period to prepare for the Olympic games.
+A great example of this is a high-level athlete who works with their coach over a four-year period to prepare for an Olympic event.

 A survey reported in Elliptical Reviews looked at the exercise habits of nearly a 1,000 people.
 The results were pretty favorable regarding the benefit of using an exercise app.
 The results showed 55 percent of subjects used an exercise app prior to the study.
 All app users reported more consistent workouts and they were more confident when they worked out.
 In the survey, 73 percent of women and 66 percent of men were more confident when they were using a workout app.